osrf/gazebo_tutorials/guided_a/tutorial2.md

 1. Branches prefixed with `remotes/origin` come from the official OSRF repository.

-Most of the branches in Gazebo are branches where the core team is working on fixing bugs or adding new features.
+Most of the branches in Gazebo-classic are branches where the core team is working on fixing bugs or adding new features.
 But a few branches have special meaning, these are:

 * `master`: This is the bleeding edge code where all new features are being developed.
 You're automatically on this branch when you clone Gazebo.
 This is where new features and code that is incompatible with previous releases (i.e. breaks API/ABI) will go.
-Since Gazebo 11 was the last release, the `master` branch no longer exists.
+Since Gazebo-classic 11 was the last release, the `master` branch no longer exists.

-* `gazebo<N>`: Here, `N` is a number representing a Gazebo release.
-For example, the code for the latest release of Gazebo 7 is found on branch `gazebo7`.
+* `gazebo<N>`: Here, `N` is a number representing a Gazebo-classic release.
+For example, the code for the latest release of Gazebo-classic 7 is found on branch `gazebo7`.

 ## Build